 Unless of course, you turn to its alternatives; Google Drive, Microsoft OneDrive, and Apple iCloud.
 There are the best free alternatives for Dropbox.
 Well, sort of!

 Chances are high you use Gmail email, and that means you are automatically assigned 15GB free storage by Google on its cloud storage Google Drive.
 The platform is well engineered and works seamlessly.
 Compared to the 2GB free storage you get with Dropbox, Google Drive sure seems like a huge freebie.
+It can be one of the best places to keep your files, with over 100+ file types.
+For instance, you can store PDFs, PSDs, CAD, and images without worry.

 The fact that it is integrated with Google Docs, Sheets, Forms, and the rest of G-Suite app makes creating, working, and sharing of documents much easier.
 It also has an equally seamless mobile app for both Android and iOS for mobile cloud computing.
 You can also access the platform via the browser.